What is a member?

-- Currently in high school (rising 9th grader to rising college freshman)
+- Currently in high school (rising 9th-12th grader or equivalent secondary schooling levels)

-- Was qualified for the project(s) they applied to OR demonstrated initiative to learn the skills needed to succeed for the project(s)
+- Is qualified for the project(s) they applied to OR demonstrated initiative to learn the skills needed to succeed for the project(s)

-- they applied for demonstrates C4T’s core values (integrity, empathy, initiative)
+- Demonstrates C4T’s core values (integrity, empathy, and initiative)

 - Complete tasks in a timely, detail-oriented, and high-quality fashion